Six central facilities support the NCMN mission

 The research was performed in part in the Nebraska Nanoscale Facility: National Nanotechnology Coordinated Infrastructure and the Nebraska Center for Materials and Nanoscience, which are supported by the National Science Foundation under Award ECCS: 1542182, and the Nebraska Research Initiative.

-The Cryogenics facility provides the means for obtaining liquid nitrogen and liquid helium for low-temperature research, cold traps, etc.
+The Cryogenics Instrumentation Facility provides the means for obtaining liquid nitrogen and liquid helium for low-temperature research, cold traps, etc.

 The scope of this facility is materials characterization of the topography, morphology, elemental composition, crystalline microstructure, crystal defects, and atomic arrangements of materials, largely on a scale from 10 micrometers down to the near-atomic level.